Attorney Help When Claims for Multiple Sclerosis Disability Benefits Are Denied

 For these and many other reasons, the importance of having a Board Certified Social Security attorney fighting for your SSDI benefits can make the difference in overturning a denied claim on appeal.

-VA presumes that certain disabling conditions diagnosed in certain veterans were caused by their military service.
-Multiple sclerosis is such a condition.
+VA presumes that certain disabling conditions diagnosed in certain veterans were caused by their military service, including Multiple Sclerosis..
 Disability benefits are based on the presumption that the disability is service-connected.
 Veterans with symptoms of MS in the military or within seven years after honorable discharge may be eligible for VA disability benefits.
+However, if your diagnosis was after the seven-year period, your doctor can offer a “nexus letter” indicating that your MS is actually service connected, there is no other apparent cause for the condition, and offer evidence to support the connection.

-It can take time for multiple sclerosis to be properly diagnosed; therefore, even if you’ve been discharged from service for more than seven years when your MS was first diagnosed, you could still be considered eligible for service-connected disability benefits.
+It can take time for multiple sclerosis to be properly diagnosed.
+Since symptoms take a long time to manifest and become noticeable, a formal diagnosis may be long delayed.
+Even if you’ve been discharged from service for more than seven years when your MS was first diagnosed, you could still be considered eligible for service-connected disability benefits.

 The initial basic rating for this disease is 30 percent.
-Secondary disabilities will be rated separately, which may result in a higher combined rating that leads to an increase in disability benefits.
+Secondary disabilities, such as depression are rated separately, which may result in a higher combined rating leading to an increase in disability benefits.

-Ask Experienced Multiple Sclerosis Disability Attorneys to Review Your Case
+Ask Experienced Multiple Sclerosis Disability Lawyers to Review Your Case

-Because multiple sclerosis is a progressive disease, it is critical that you keep all documentation and medical evaluations organized and available.
+Because multiple sclerosis is progressive, it is critical that you keep all documentation and medical evaluations organized and available.
 For example, you should obtain and file your medical results that relate to each symptom as it appears and progresses, such as visual complications, loss of use of one or more extremities, and pain.
+Keeping them in a notebook or file folder in date order will go a long way in helping your attorney gather evidence and build your case.

-If you or a family member suffers from MS and cannot work, please call our disability denial attorneys toll free at 800-562-9830 or request a Free Consultation with a lawyer today to discuss your MS disability case.
+A denial for Multiple Sclerosis is not the end of your claim.
+If you or a family member suffers from MS and cannot work, please call our disability denial attorneys toll free at 800-562-9830 or request a free consultation online with a lawyer today to discuss your MS disability case.